-Already in 2014 eleven states have introduced resolutions urging Congress to reinstate the banking separation measures of Franklin Roosevelt's 1930's Glass-Steagall Act.
-Those states are Alabama, Arizona, Kentucky, Maryland, Minnesota, New Mexico, New York, Rhode Island, Virginia, Washington State and West Virginia.
+Already in 2014 thirteen states have introduced resolutions urging Congress to reinstate the banking separation measures of Franklin Roosevelt's 1930's Glass-Steagall Act.
+Those states are Alabama, Arizona, Kentucky, Louisiana, Maryland, Minnesota, New Mexico, New Jersey, New York, Rhode Island, Virginia, Washington State and West Virginia.
 In Maryland, Minnesota and Rhode Island, there are matching resolutions in both the House and Senate.

 Congressional Cosponsors to H.R.
 129 (By Date of Signing)

 - Marcy Kaptur (D-OH)